 During a bond hearing, the judge will examine the evidence pertaining to the character and history of the defendant.
 The judge will consider the following issues:

 • Employment within the county

 • Social and family status

 • Track record of appearing at court proceedings

 The defendants seeking Conditional Bail

 If the court finds that the defendant poses a credible threat to the security of the community, it may hold him or her without bail.
 If not, the federal law requires in most cases that a criminal defendant be released upon execution of an unsecured bond or on personal recognizance.

-Broward County Criminal Attorney William Moore highly stresses that during the bail period, the defendant must not commit a crime.
+While out on bond, the defendant must not commit a crime.
 If the court is not satisfied about the defendant’s appearance for trial, it may release the defendant with conditions.
 A number of conditions may be imposed under the federal law.